sandy85625/reboot-kerala/README.md

 For running with the backend, Please provide MongoDB Key and 0Auth Keys at ./key.js, then:
 `npm start`

-If you face any issues: Please report it to https://github.com/sandy85625/reboot-kerala.git/issues
+If you face any issues:
 please create a new key.js file at root folder and copy paste this code:
 ```
 // ------------ Keys ------------- //